stevector/stevector_posts/_posts/2016-06-11-drupal-7-to-drupal-8-migration-diary-part-2-config-installer.md

 ## How are other people working without Configuration Installer?

 I would not need Configuration Installer if I established a canonical Drupal 8 database.
-With a canonical Drupal 8 database, CircleCI would would grab a copy of the D8 database and import configuration changes rather than installing fresh which creates a new database.
-Once the Drupal 8 site is live, that will be the workflow.
+With a canonical Drupal 8 database, CircleCI would would run on a copy of that D8 database and then import configuration changes rather than installing fresh which creates a new database.
+Once the Drupal 8 site is live (and has a canonical database), that will be the workflow.
 But I don't want to go that workflow yet.
 A Drupal site has three main parts:

 - Version-controlled code.
 - Files ignored from version control (mostly uploaded images/documents).
 - A database.

-The database is easiest element of the three to mess up and the hardest to fix after a mistaken change.
+Of the three, the database is easiest element to mess up and the hardest to fix after a mistaken change.
 That's why Drupal 8 introduced new configuration management tools that move focus from the database to version controlled code. *Configuration does still live in the database* as far as a runtime Drupal site is concerned but configuration is so cleanly imported and exported to code now that mental focus goes to the `.yml` files.

 In essence, a Drupal-to-Drupal migration is the transitioning from one set of canonical code/files/database to another.
 I want to minimize the amount of time that I have two canonical databases to worry about.
 Right now I can think that any pull request I make on my Drupal 8 code can result in the running of a full data migration to a disposable Drupal 8 database.
 If there is something I don't like about the Drupal 8 database that is produced by the pull request, I can throw it away and try again.
 Even if the changes are correct, the Drupal 8 databases are all temporary at this point.